 How behavior impacts a positive working experience

-Value vs. Jerk: Issues related to interpersonal dynamics and bias have long been identified as putting women and underrepresented people at a disadvantage.
-Years of bias awareness and workshops have not eradicated the problem.
+Valuing vs. Jerk Behaviors: This project seeks to better understand workplace interactions in order to identify specific behaviors which create or undermine the experience of connection and value in the workplace.
+Years of bias awareness workshops have not eradicated the problem.
 Women often state, and our research confirms, that women don’t feel valued or heard.
 They say that men, managers, or teammates are “bro’s” or “jerks”.
 But what does this mean?
-Behavior creates or undermines connection and value.
-So we focus on understanding which behaviors are experienced as valuing in everyday work and which result in naming the other as a “jerk”.
-Using the data we generate and test interventions and solutions.
+We need a new approach.
+We focused on understanding which behaviors are experienced as valuing and which result in naming the other as a “jerk”.
+Then we created interventions to help teams and organizations change their own behavior.